floragunncom/search-guard-docs/_content/_docs_other_integrations/otherintegrations_cerebro.md

 ## Cerebro user

 Since Cerebro is an admin tool for Elasticsearch, the user should have full permissions to manage the cluster.
-If you use the sample configuration Search Guard ships with, you can use the `sg_all_access` role.
+If you use the sample configuration Search Guard ships with, you can use the `SGS_ALL_ACCESS` role.

 ## Pre-configuring clusters